 The resuscitation bay is cleared, and you gather your team for a hot debrief.

-It’s clear that hot debriefs are valued by experienced ED staff and help reduce emotional toil.
+Hot debriefs are clearly valued by experienced ED staff and help reduce emotional toil.
 They lead to increased team cohesion and are often best led by people involved in the event.
 They are a judgement-free session focussing on events that occurred.

 Stop for 5 is a simple hot debrief model.
 The debriefer starts by simply asking, “Is everyone ok?”
 If the team feel ready, the debrief continues and states: